amesoudi/cultural_evolution_ABM_tutorial/README.md

 You can cite the tutorial as:

 * Mesoudi, Alex (2025) *Simulation models of cultural evolution in R*. doi:10.5281/zenodo.5155821.
 Available at https://github.com/amesoudi/cultural_evolution_ABM_tutorial and https://bookdown.org/amesoudi/ABMtutorial_bookdown/.
+Version 1.3.0.

 or use the **Cite this repository** button on github.